youais/gr-turboseti/README.md

 The GNU Radio SETI pipeline is outlined as follows:
 1. Radio telescope data from the ATA streams in through a USRP source
-2. The data is 'channelised' through a polyphase filterbank, followed by a Fast Fourier Transform (FFT).
+2. The data is 'channelised' through a polyphase filterbank (PFB), followed by a Fast Fourier Transform (FFT).
 This creates a high-spectral resolution product on the order of ~1MHz
-3. This product accumulates in DopplerFinder Buffer for ~60s, to create a data matrix of shape (60, 1e6)
+3. This product accumulates in findET Buffer for ~60s, to create a data matrix of shape (60, 1e6)
-4. The data matrix is then passed to DopplerFinder, which uses an adapted version of turboSETI (i.e. [turboseti_stream](https://github.com/luigifcruz/turboseti-stream/blob/main/main.py)) to analyses it for potential technosignatures
+4. The data matrix is then passed to findET, which uses an adapted version of turboSETI (i.e. [turboseti_stream](https://github.com/luigifcruz/turboseti-stream/blob/main/main.py)) to analyses it for potential technosignatures

 Example flowgraph (refer to examples folder for .grc file):
 ![flowgraph](https://user-images.githubusercontent.com/54188486/132890991-4e16bc41-c3ff-425e-a8e3-f010319d4c48.jpg)

-### Outcome (as of September 10, 2021)
+### Outcome (as of September 19, 2021)

 Working:
-- `DopplerFinder` block
+- `findET` block
-- `DopplerFinder Buffer` block
+- `findET Buffer` block
+- 1 channel USRP/File Source flowgraph up to 1 MHz sample rate
+- 4 channel USRP/File Source flowgraph up to 2 MHz sample rate

 Issues:
-- `DopplerFinder Sink` block -- current issue: `TypeError: cannot pickle 'SwigPyObject' object`.
+- `findET Sink` block -- current issue: `TypeError: cannot pickle 'SwigPyObject' object`

-### Next Steps
+### Future Work

-1. _Optional: Automate plotting of dynamic spectra of hits_
+1. Automate plotting of dynamic spectra of hits (adapt turboSETI's `find_event_pipeline` and `plot_event_pipeline` functions)
+2. Increase maximum sample rate at which the flowgraphs can run (using multiprocessing?)
-2. Observe known technosignature source (e.g. Chang'e 5) using the GNU Radio SETI pipeline
+3. Observe known technosignature source (e.g. Chang'e 5) with the ATA using the GNU Radio SETI pipeline
-3. Turn `gr-turboseti` into PyPi package
+4. Turn `gr-turboseti` into PyPi package
-4. Begin ATA observations of interesting stars using the GNU Radio SETI pipeline
+5. Begin ATA observations of interesting stars using the GNU Radio SETI pipeline

 I plan to continue working on this project into the academic year.